LobsterScience/ILTS.sensor/Readme.txt

 When you run the function, a pop-up window will immeditaely open to choose a directory for the output files.
-If you run the function and nothing is happening, check that the pop-up window has not just opened behnd your current window.
+If you run the function and nothing is happening, check that the pop-up window has not just opened behind your current window.